dllllb/neurips2021-nethack-raph/README.md

 ├── aicrowd.json           # Submission meta information - like your username
 ├── apt.txt                # Packages to be installed inside docker image ├── requirements.txt       # Python packages to be installed
-├── rollout.py             # Your rollout code
+├── rollout.py             # Your rollout code - can use a batched agent
 ├── run.sh                 # Submission entrypoint
 └── utility                # The utility scripts to provide smoother experience to you.
     ├── docker_build.sh